rkuma183/wilsonmar.github.io/calendar/index.md

 I have a separate calendar I use to plan my day.

-## Coming Up
+## Conferences coming Up #

-On May 1, I'll be in Orlando, Florida for
+In October I'll be in Disneyland for
-<strong><a target="_blank" href="https://stareast.techwell.com/">
-StarEast</a></strong>.
-It's one of a <a target="_blank" href="https://www.techwell.com/software-conferences/star-software-testing-conferences">
-series</a>
+StarWest.

 Come attend my classes:

-* <strong><a target="_blank" href="https://stareast.techwell.com/program/preconference-training/mastering-hp-loadrunner-performance-testing-stareast-2016">
+   * <strong><a target="_blank" href="https://starwest.techwell.com/program/preconference-training/mastering-hp-loadrunner-performance-testing-stareast-2016">
    Performance Testing 2-days Sunday & Monday</a></strong>.

-* <strong><a target="_blank" href="https://stareast.techwell.com/program/tutorials/how-testers-master-git-and-github">Git and GitHub half-day Tuesday May 3</a></strong>.
+   * <strong><a target="_blank" href="https://starwest.techwell.com/program/tutorials/how-testers-master-git-and-github">
+   Git and GitHub full-day Tuesday</a></strong>.
    You'll leave with a new free blog website!

-* <strong><a target="_blank" href="https://stareast.techwell.com/program/concurrent-sessions/git-and-github-testers">Git and GitHub for Testers Thursday May 5</a></strong>.
+   * <strong><a target="_blank" href="https://starwest.techwell.com/program/concurrent-sessions/git-and-github-testers">
+   Git and GitHub for Testers</a></strong>.
    A one-hour introduction to Git and GitHub terms and workflows on Thursday afternoon.

+Next May, I'll be in Orlando, Florida for
+<strong><a target="_blank" href="https://stareast.techwell.com/">
+StarEast</a></strong>.
+It's one of a <a target="_blank" href="https://www.techwell.com/software-conferences/star-software-testing-conferences">
+series</a>.

 ## Update Jekyll Theme with Calendar